 If you have a child who is struggling, know that we’re here to help.
 We provide mental health support to youth and families within a sixty-mile radius of all our 30 locations across Montana.
 To learn more, contact us through our website or call 406-245-6539 for more information.

 Are You Struggling?

-You don’t need to bear the heavyweight of sadness without support.
-It might feel like you’re alone in your struggles, but there are people out there who care about you and want to help.
-Call a friend or family member, and don’t be afraid to reach out to the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+You don’t need to bear the heavy weight of sadness without support.
+It might feel like you’re alone in your struggles, but there are people who care and want to help.
+Call a friend or family member, and don’t be afraid to reach out to the National Suicide Prevention Lifeline by dialing 988.

 Want to Learn More?

 If you enjoyed this article, check out the rest of our blog today, and make sure to follow us on social media.
 You can find us on Instagram at youthdynamicsmt, and Facebook at Youth Dynamics of Montana, and People of Youth Dynamics.